Combining clustering of variables and feature selection using random forests: Simulation study

-We consider a binary response variable $Y$ and a $p$-dimensional explanatory variable $X$.
-We model the conditional probability $P(Y=1|X=x)=:p(x)$ as a function of $x$ using the well known logistic regression model formally defined as
+Let us consider a binary response variable $Y$ and a $p$-dimensional explanatory variable $X$.
+The conditional probability $P(Y=1|X=x)=:p(x)$ is modeled as a function of $x$ using the well known logistic regression model:

 where $\beta\in \R^p$.
-Note that the term ``-9'' in (\ref{model-sim}) allows us to center the index $X'\beta$ (for the considered choice of parameters) and then to obtain equibalanced response for $Y$.
+Note that the term ``-9'' in (\ref{model-sim}) is used to center the index $X'\beta$ (for the considered choice of parameters below) and therefore to obtain equibalanced response for $Y$.

 Let us now specify how we construct the $p$-dimensional explanatory variable $X$ (with $p=120$) in order to get $10$ groups of variables (components $X^j$ of $X$) of several types (numerical, categorical or mixed) such that some groups of variables are informative or not.
-Table~\ref{tabsim} provides a brief description of the 10 groups of these $p=120$ variables, details are given below.
+Table~\ref{tabsim} provides a complete description of the 10 groups of these $p=120$ variables.
+To sum up, we have a binary response variable and nine groups of correlated variables: one small and one large informative groups of numerical variables, one moderate non-informative group of numerical variables, and this structure is repeated for the three groups of categorical variables and the three groups of mixed variables.
+In addition, we have $30$ non-informative and non-structured (independent) variables in the last group.
+Details on data generating process are given below.

-Let us first introduce the underlying explanatory variable $Z$ following the multivariate Gaussian distribution ${\mathcal{N}}_p (\mu, \Sigma)$ where $p=120$, $\mu = 0_p$ and the covariance matrix $\Sigma$ is a block-diagonal matrix in order to get $10$ groups of variables.
+Let $Z$ be the following multivariate Gaussian distribution ${\mathcal{N}}_p (\mu, \Sigma)$ where $p=120$, $\mu = 0_p$ and the covariance matrix $\Sigma$ is a block-diagonal matrix in order to get $10$ groups of variables.
 These groups are independent from each other.
-We also introduce the parameter $\rho \in [-1, 1]$ which allows to control the link between the variables within a group.
-We then define the covariance matrix of $Z$:
+Let us also introduce the parameter $\rho \in [-1, 1]$ to control the link between the variables within a group.
+The covariance matrix of $Z$ is then defined as: